Studying at Home

 Create a schedule to help you structure your days and weeks.

-(The document contains a sample weekly schedule together with color-coded categories as well as a blank template to create your own weekly schedule.)
+(The documents contain a sample weekly schedule together with color-coded categories as well as a blank template to create your own weekly schedule.)

 Tip: Keep to the schedule.
 When the time is up for a certain task, move on to the next one, even if you are not yet fully finished.
 This approach can train you to become even more structured during the coming weeks.
 Completing tasks in the allotted time also helps increase your motivation tremendously.